willvieira/ms_STM-managed/manuscript/manuscript.md

 Where $s$ is the proportion of mixed stands that are available (not disturbed) and where thinning is applied, per time step.
 When $s=1$, $P(T|M) = 1$ and $P(B|M) = 0$.

-## Spatially-implicit model analysis
+## Analysis of the transient dynamics after warming temperature

-The spatially-implicit version of the model concentrates in a determined climatic condition (fixed temperature and precipitation), and giving an initial proportion of the four states in non-equilibrium with the climatic condition, we can evaluate the transient dynamic of the four states over time until they reach the steady state.
+To test our first hypothesis, using the spatially-implicit version of the model at the equilibrium with current climate conditions, we applied warming temperature and concentrated in the transient dynamics of the four forest states over time until they reach the new steady state.
-The impact of warming temperature is included in the model by setting an initial proportion of states at temperature $x$, and running the model with temperature $x + warming$.
+We measured the transient dynamics over a latitudinal gradient of annual mean temperature ranging from -2.61 to 5.07$^{\circ}$C, representing the ecotone gradient from boreal dominant species to a temperate dominant composition.
+While temperature varied, annual mean precipitation was fixed to 998.7 mm as precipitation has relatively small effects on the model compared to temperature.
-In the context of slow transition rate of boreal forest under climate change (Vissault et al.), we will set an initial condition where boreal is the dominant state, and run the model with temperature increasing of 0.11 $^{\circ}$C at each time step for the first 20 steps (100 years; RCP6) in which the final condition should be dominated by mixed state.
+For each initial temperature condition (*i.e.* latitude position), temperature increased of 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years; RCP4.5), and then remained constant until the model reached the steady state.

+We characterized the transient phase after warming temperature for each latitude position using five different metrics.
-Using five metrics to characterize the response of boreal state to warming temperature, we can have a mechanistic understanding of the transient phase and test the potential of forest management in each of these metrics.
+These metrics allow us to mechanistically understand the transient phase and test the effect of forest management in each of these metrics.
 We used asymptotic and initial resilience as measures of local stability [@Arnoldi2016].
-Asymptotic resilience ($R_{\infty}$) quantifies the asymptotic rate of return to equilibrium after small perturbation.
+The asymptotic resilience ($R_{\infty}$) quantifies the asymptotic rate of return to equilibrium after small perturbation.
+The more negative $R_{\infty}$, the greater asymptotic resilience.
 Initial resilience ($-R_0$) describes the response of initial equilibrium to warming temperature.
-Positive values of $-R_0$ indicates smoothly transition to the new equilibrium wether negative values indicates reactivity, i.e. an initial amplification against final equilibrium.
+Positive values of $-R_0$ indicate smoothly transition to the new equilibrium whether negative values indicate reactivity, i.e. an initial amplification against final equilibrium.
 The exposure of the ecosystem states ($\Delta_{state}$) is defined by the difference in state proportion between pre- and post-temperature warming [@Dawson2011].
-The return time ($\Delta_{time}$) or ecosystem sensitivity is the length in steps (each time step is equal to 5 years) of the transitory phase.
+The return time ($\Delta_{time}$) or ecosystem sensitivity is the length of steps of the transitory phase, where each time step of the model is equal to 5 years.
 Finally, the cumulative amount of changes of the transitory phase, or ecosystem vulnerability [@Boulangeat2018], is defined as the integrated measure of all changes in the states after temperature warming, and is obtained by the integral of the states change over time ($\int S(t)dt$).

-## Spatially-explicit model analysis
+## Analysis of the spatial dynamic after warming temperature

-The spatially-explicit version of the model used a theoretical landscape (lattice) to account for environmental variability and stochastic dynamics.
+To test the second hypothesis, we spatially-explicit the model with a theoretical landscape (lattice) to account for explicit migration and stochastic dynamics.
-The latitudinal gradient of the landscape is defined by temperature variation, whereas precipitation remains constant.
+The latitudinal gradient of the landscape is defined using the same annual mean temperature range of the spatially-implicit model (-2.61 to 5.07$^{\circ}$C) to capture the whole ecotone from boreal to temperate dominant species, with constant annual mean precipitation of 998.7 mm.
-The mean annual temperature varies from TODO where temperate is dominate stand, to TODO where boreal dominates.
-In the context of slow migration northward of boreal stands, our lattice focus on the southern range limit of boreal, the northern range limit of temperate, and the mixed stands ecothone.
-The prevalence probability of each cell of the lattice at time $t + 1$ was calculated considering the eight neighbours cells and the environmental condition of the cell at time $t$.
+The prevalence probability of each cell of the lattice at time $t + 1$ was calculated considering the eight neighbors' cells and the temperature and precipitation condition of the cell at time $t$.
 The state of the current cell at time $t + 1$ is then defined in function of the multinomial distribution of the prevalence probability.
-The impact of warming temperature in the landscape dynamics is included by temperature increasing of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).
+The impact of warming temperature in the landscape dynamics is included by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).

+We ran multiple simulations to compare the relative importance of warming temperature, forest management practices, and the interaction between the two with the equilibrium distribution for future climate conditions.
+The simulations where ran for 150 years (i) without climate change nor forest management, (ii) only climate change, (iii) only one practice of forest management, and (iv) climate change and forest management.
+These four simulations were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium.
-We measured the southern range limit of boreal and the northern range limit of temperate stands at each time step over the simulation time.
+For each simulation, we measured the boreal and the mixed + temperate relative occupancy over the latitudinal gradient of mean annual temperature.
-The range limit of boreal and temperate stands was defined as the farthest line of the landscape in which composition dominates 70% of the lattice row.
-We summed the distance between range limit with and without forest management at each time step for the whole simulation time to compute the cumulative changes in range limit (i.e. how much the range limit changes under temperature warming for managed and non-managed landscapes).

 # Results